hadley/adv-r/Computing-on-the-language.md

     bquote(y + .(x))
     # y + 5

-### Limitations of substitute

-Can't change argument names or number.
-To do that, you'll need to modify the call directly.
+Substitute does have some limitations: you can't change the number of arguments or their names.
+To do that, you'll need to modify the call directly, the topic of the next section.

-### Modifying calls directly
+## Modifying calls directly

-You can also modify calls because of their list-like behaviour: just like a list, a call has `length`, `'[[` and `[` methods.
+You can also modify calls by taking advantage of their list-like behaviour.
+List a list, a call has `length`, `'[[` and `[` methods.
 The length of a call minus 1 gives the number of arguments:

     x <- quote(read.csv(x, "important.csv", row.names = FALSE))
     length(x) - 1